GeorgiosMerachtsakis/montel-electricity-price-forecasting/README.md

 # montel-electricity-price-forecasting
 # 📊 Time Series Forecasting of Renewable Energy Production

-This project is part of **Renewable Energy Forecasting with ML and SARIMAX** in the course *Introduction to Energy System Analytics* (MSc Sustainable Energy, DTU).
+This project is part of **Assigment_Description** in the course *Introduction to Energy System Analytics* (MSc Sustainable Energy, DTU).
 It focuses on forecasting wind and solar power generation using both classical and deep learning models.

 ## 📁 Contents